CharlyJazz/Chat-Firebase-Apache-Camel/README.md

 - `terraform apply`
 - ./apply_k8s_configs.sh
 - Set in a .env `NEXT_PUBLIC_AUTH_MICROSERVICE` and `NEXT_PUBLIC_CHAT_MICROSERVICE` using the load balancing external IP
+- Go to firebase and create the project and a web app for this gcp project and fill the .env
-- Run `kubectl create secret generic frontend-secrets --from-env-file=.env`
+- Run ` kubectl create secret generic frontend-secrets --from-env-file=.env`
+- https://github.com/google-github-actions/auth/blob/main/docs/EXAMPLES.md to set GOOGLE_CREDENTIALS secret

 ### License